deepbsd/AcquireCo/README.md

 _9:33am Sunday Feb 24, 2019_: Took off the min-width property of the App style.
 That fixed a bunch of problems.
 Also changed position absolute .Landing class to 35% from top now.

+_10:10am: Sunday Feb 24, 2019_: Okay, I think I have enough CSS goodness to let it go for now.
+I could go on and on here, but I've got to put a pin in it at some point.
+If I get a chance to look at it with Matthew tonight, then that's good.
+But he won't be available until late tonight, or perhaps even tomorrow, which is too late.

 TODO: